monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

 On average, teams spend 40% of their time managing these coordination and quality issues.
 It's like building a house where each craftsman uses their own units of measure, but on the scale of an entire city.

-## The Emergence of Data Contracts
+## The emergence of data contracts

 The Data Mesh transformation represents a fundamental shift in how organizations manage their data.
 In this model, each business domain becomes responsible for its own data, whether it's credit, savings, or insurance data for a bank, or sales, logistics, or marketing data for a retailer.
 This decentralization promises better agility and greater alignment with business needs.